We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Urine Output Color

-The color of your urine can help you tell if you are drinking enough water.
+The color of urine can tell you how much water you are drinking

 Knowledge Check Choose the best answer for the question.